anonymous0004/project_circle/index.md

 -Due to the financial incentive embedded into some of the functions you can potentially be awarded up to 0.6ETH for being the first to call the functions `step2()` and `step3()` (these incentives allow the system to move along the steps through time optimally)

--When you file taxes you can cite illiquidity
+-When you file taxes you can cite illiquidity of the `GenOneToken` instance

 ### What's In It For The Developer?